appsinacup/appsinacup.github.io/_posts/2025-07-21-minigame-world-design-document.md

 There will be different regions, such as a cold region, where there will be classical games.

 The heart of the game are the minigames.
 In each minigame players select an avatar and when players are ready the game starts.
-Each game has 3 rounds, each round players earned points doubling.
+Each game has 3 rounds.

 The game will be massively multiplayer online with up to 100 players visible on screen at a time.

 ## Plot and Setting

-The game is set in an amusement park world with 3 main zones:
+The world is set in an amusement park with 3 main zones:

-*Classical Games Zone*: This zone will be the ice zone, and it will contain games frozen in time.
+*Classical Games Zone*: This zone will be the **ice zone**, and it will contain games frozen in time.
 - TicTacToe: Play 1v1 TicTacToe.
 - Chess: Play 1v1 Chess.

-*Word Games Zone*: This zone will be the nature zone,
+*Word Games Zone*: This zone will be the **fire zone**, containing quick and unforgiving games.
 - Hangman: Play hangman with up to 2-99 people.
 - Word Match: Play word match with up to 2-99 people.

-*Card Games Zone*: This zone will be the sand zone, and it will contain slow paced games, same as how long it takes for sand to form.
+*Card Games Zone*: This zone will be the **sand zone**, and it will contain slow paced games, same as how long it takes for sand to form.
 - Memory Card Game: Play 1v1 memory card game.
 - GoFish: Play GoFish against 2-5 people.